 Our cities’ and buildings’ physical spaces, urban and rural landscapes, hold secrets to how people used to live, hold traces of previous eras.
 Embodied in outdated signage, beautiful antique craftsman, and remnants of outdated infrastructures, these mementos of a bygone world serve as are our physical connections to the past.

 Culture, in particular folk culture, preserves our distinct cultural heritages that were passed down from generation to generation.
 They can be found in our dialects, folklore, handicrafts, customs, cuisine.
 These are our voices, tastes, smells, experiences, sounds from the past, our intangible, nonmaterial connections to the past, to our predecessors.

 By finding these traces first hand in our everyday lives, we can better understand how people used to live and better relate to them.
 It also helps us to better understand our own lives and the world we live in today.

 My name is Areta.
 I was born and raised in Chicago.
 In 2011 I returned to my ancestral homeland and now reside in the charming city of Lviv, Ukraine.

 Support Forgotten Galicia

 I created this blog out of my passion for Ukraine and history.
 I love exploring and researching Lviv and Galicia’s history and sharing my findings on my website.
-I write all my posts in English but I also try to translate my most popular articles into Ukrainian.
+I write all my posts in English, but I also try to translate my most popular articles into Ukrainian.
 As Ukrainian is not my native language, I work with translators to help me create content for the Ukrainian version.
-If you enjoy this blog and want to contribute to its development, you can make a small donation to help me with the translation costs as well as the hosting costs by buying me a coffee by clicking on the button below:
+If you enjoy this blog and want to contribute to its development, you can make a small donation to help me with the translation costs as well as the hosting costs by clicking on the button below: